crawfis/TempleRun1-NoArt/README.md

 	a.
 Math
 	b.
 Color
 	c.
 Shape
+15. Other visual enhancements, like fancy character animations on the various events.
-15. Endless possibilities for endless runners
+16. Endless possibilities for endless runners

 ## Other Games

+There really is nothing special about Temple Run in this framework.
+An initial implementation had only one key and always turned left.
+This is a single tap game architecture like Flappy Bird or many single tap games.

 16. Flappy Bird
 17. Red-light, Green-light